T

 Destination-specific money tips

-• Hallstatt is a very popular tourist destination, so prices for accommodation and souvenirs can be higher than in less-visited Austrian towns.
+• Hallstatt is a very popular tourist destination, and prices for accommodation and some activities can be higher than in less-visited Austrian towns.

 Plan the rest of your Hallstatt trip